fabiofabrizi/pands-project/README.md

 <img src="Data Visualisation/kde.png" alt="Kernel Density Estimation">

-Considering the two species 'Iris Versicolor' and 'Iris Virginica', at 4.8cm there's a cross-over between the two species.
+Considering the two species *'Iris Versicolor'* and *'Iris Virginica'*, at 4.8cm there's a cross-over between the two species.

 Finally, examining the histogram of each individual species: